chrisvfritz/prerender-spa-plugin/README.md

 ```

 #### Vue.js Notes
 If you are having issues prerendering with Vue.js, try adding the [`data-server-rendered="true"`](https://ssr.vuejs.org/guide/hydration.html) attribute to your root app element.
-This will cause Vue to treat your current page as an already-rendered app and update it rather than completely rerendering the whole tree.
-You can add the attribute using `postProcess` or by manipulating the DOM with JavaScript prior prerendering with `renderAfterDocumentEvent`.
+This will cause Vue to treat your current page as an already-rendered app and update it rather than completely re-rendering the whole tree.
+You can add the attribute using `postProcess` or by manipulating the DOM with JavaScript before prerendering with `renderAfterDocumentEvent`.

 ---